joshjmin/Volatility_Targeting_Risk_Engine/README.md

 ---

-## Optional: AI Volatility Spike Explanation
+## AI Volatility Spike Explanation

 If `OPENAI_API_KEY` is set in the environment and a recent volatility spike is detected (current vol > 130% of trailing average), the engine calls GPT-4o-mini to generate a concise macro explanation of the regime shift.
 This is purely informational and produces no trading signals.